BurkeBlaine1999/Emerging-Technology/README.md

 * Download the latest version of [python]((https://www.python.org/downloads/))
 * Download the latest version of [jupyter Notebook]((https://jupyter.org/))
-* Run on jupyter notebook
+* Run on jupyter notebook by entering comand prompt in the project directory and enter "Jupyter Notebook"

 ## Built With